MCPolichette/TriviaGame/readme.md

     In this project I wanted to work more with understanding classes with bootstrap, and integrating javascript code to make the experience seem smooth and engaging..

-    I wanted to work with objects to better understand their functioning. and learn to work using more complicated actions.
+    I wanted to work with objects to better understand their functioning. and learn to work using more complicated actions.d

 To Play